Car problems Audi

 Audi A7 – grand coupé with shared A6 technology

 The Audi A7 shares its technical base with the A6 and therefore shows similar problems.
-Oil leaks and issues with chain tensioners are risks here as well.
-Models fitted with air suspension may face expensive repairs to leaking air springs or a failed compressor.
+Oil leaks and timing chain tensioner issues are also a risk here.
+Models equipped with air suspension may suffer from expensive repairs to leaking air bags or a faulty compressor.
 The complex electronics, including the infotainment system and driver assistance systems, are prone to faults.
 Anyone considering an A7 would be wise to set aside a budget for unexpected repairs.

 Read more: Audi A7